sudhir-singh94/Regression_Seoul_Bike_Data/README.md

 ### Optimizing models using GridSearchCV for hyperparameter tuning.

-Analyzing feature importance to identify significant features affecting bike rentals.
+### Analyzing feature importance to identify significant features affecting bike rentals.

 ## Results
 Models' performance and feature importance analyses are provided for both the complete feature set and the engineered feature set.

 The results offer valuable insights for bike-sharing service management and promotion strategies.
-For a detailed summary, please refer to the project report.
+For a detailed summary, please refer to the python notebook.

 ## Usage
 Clone the repository.